0xTamil/awesome-low-level/README.md

 # Specialized Fields

 Choosing a direction in low-level programming can feel overwhelming at first, especially because there are several different ways to approach the decision.
-You can follow the programming languages you enjoy most, focus on topics that genuinely interest you, or think about how closely you want to work with computer hardware itself.
+Maybe, You can follow the programming languages you enjoy most, focus on topics that genuinely interest you, or think about how closely you want to work with computer hardware itself.

 ## Following the Language You Like